Traffic Ops - Configuring¶

 database.conf config files, and logging to the old

--oldcfg=false argument.
-By default, it will then look for a config file in
+-oldcfg=false.
+By default, it will then look for a configuration file at

 /opt/traffic_ops/conf/traffic_ops_golang.config.
-The new config file location may also be customized via the
+The new configuration file location may also be customized via the

 -cfg flag.
-A sample config file is installed by the RPM at
+A sample configuration file is installed by the RPM at

 /opt/traffic_ops/conf/traffic_ops_golang.config.
-If you wish to run the new Go Traffic Ops application as a service with a new config file, the
+The new Go Traffic Ops application as a systemd(1) service with a new configuration file, the

 -cfg flags may be added to the